CDCgov/prime-simplereport/README.md

 ## Load Tests
 SimpleReport leverages Locust for running its load tests.
 Currently, Locust starts as part of the local development build, and spawns three separate worker containers for inundating the system.

+To compose Locust with the rest of the development stack, run `yarn locust` instead of `yarn start`. *(NOTE: All other prerequisites listed above in "Developing locally" are still required for tests to function.)*

 To access the Locust user interface, navigate to `http://localhost:8089/`.
+Load tests will not kick off automatically; they must be manually invoked.

 Tests can be configured by modifying `backend/locust/locustfile.py`.